Actions settings

-Each action has a and a that contain additional settings you can configure.
+Each action has a Setup step and a Finish step that contain additional settings you can configure.
 In this article, we'll explore these steps and their settings in more details.

 This section contains automatic action triggers you can turn on/off.
-You can find more information about them on .
+You can find more information about them on this page.

 Turn on the Show a confirmation alert before execution toggle and specify your message to configure a confirmation dialog for your users.
 It may be especially useful when you want to prevent users from executing specific actions by mistake.